 Many people are now working from home when they would normally go in to an office.
 Whilst at first it was fun to participate in zoom meetings in your PJs and ugg boots, the line between work-mode and home-mode has become blurred causing increased stress and triggering anxiety.
 To help overcome this it's important to set boundaries for yourself to allow your body to relax.
 Continue your routine where you get up and get ready for work just as you would if you were going into the office and dedicate an area of your home to be your 'office'.
 Only go to that area during 'work' hours.
 Set a work schedule for yourself and take regular breaks where you can move your body and get some fresh air.
 This schedule will allow you to 'switch off' and return to home-mode more easily.
 Turn off notifications on your devices when you're not working so that you're not drawn back into work-mode.
 Maybe even change your clothes when you're switching back into home-mode?
 If it works for you, do it.

-Matcha tea in Japan, mint tea in Morocco, high tea in England...
+Matcha tea in Japan, mint tea in Morocco, black tea in Turkey, high tea in England...
 There are many tea traditions around the world where tea is brewed and enjoyed as part of a relaxing ceremony.
 The act of taking some time out to make a tea is also an excellent excuse to take a few moments for yourself.
-To help calm your body further there are a few herbal tea options that are easily accessible such as chamomile, lavender and lemon balm as well as many relaxing tea blends.
-If you would like further help there are also naturopaths who now offer online consultations.
+To help calm your body further there are many herbal tea options that are easily accessible such as chamomile, lavender and lemon balm as well as many relaxing tea blends.

 Do something that brings you joy.

-We're limited with what we can do but try to find something that you enjoy.
+You may be limited with what you can do but try to find something that you enjoy.
 Eat your breakfast or lunch outside, read a book in the sunshine, go for a walk and listen to a podcast, find an online exercise or yoga program (Yoga with Adriene is excellent and Walk with Leslie is a bit of fun!), go for a bike ride and buy your lunch from your local cafe or FaceTime your friends over dinner.
 If you all live in the same area order food from the same restaurant!
 To keep your daily walk interesting go in a different direction...discover new areas of your neighbourhood that you might not have seen yet.
 If there is something you've been meaning to do because you didn't previously have time...now is your chance.
-Online class options are endless...learn a language or musical instrument or join a dance class.
+Online class options are endless.
 Keep your mind entertained and interested in discovering something new.

-The hardest part of isolation may be not being able to see family and friends as often as we'd like but although you can't see them in real life you can still see them on a screen...
+The hardest part of lockdown may be not being able to see family and friends whenever you want but although you can't see them in real life you can still see them on a screen...
 Organise a time for your family to get together over an online meal.
 You could find a recipe that you all can create in your own homes.
 FaceTime your friends, they're probably missing you just as much as you're missing them.
 If you usually go for walk with your friends put your headphones in and go for a virtual walk with them over the phone.

-If you would like further help, call Beyond Blue on 1300 224 636 or visit their website here.
+If you need further help, call Beyond Blue on 1300 224 636 or visit their website here.